30-Day Money Back Guarantee

 The Most Common Magnesium Forms and Their Roles

-Magnesium glycinate leads in bioavailability because the amino acid glycine facilitates absorption while providing additional calming benefits.
+Magnesium glycinate is known for being well-absorbed because the amino acid glycine facilitates absorption while providing additional calming benefits.
 Citrate form dissolves easily in stomach acid, making it highly absorbable and gentle for most digestive systems.
 Malate combines magnesium with malic acid, supporting energy production at the mitochondrial level.

-Oxide form provides high elemental magnesium content but lower absorption rates, making it less ideal for addressing deficiency quickly.
+Oxide form provides high elemental magnesium content but lower absorption rates, making it less ideal for those seeking well-absorbed forms..
 Quality complexes typically avoid oxide or use it sparingly, focusing instead on highly bioavailable forms that your body can actually utilize.

-Quick Answer: Glycinate and citrate forms are gentlest on sensitive stomachs due to their superior absorption rates and chemical stability, reducing the likelihood of digestive upset.
+Quick Answer: Glycinate and citrate forms are gentlest on sensitive stomachs due to their superior absorption rates and chemical stability, which may help reduce the likelihood of digestive discomfort.

 The Power of Formulation, Bioavailability and Purposeful Blends